astropy/astropy/docs/vo/validator.rst

 non-critical is defined by ``astropy.vo.validator.validate.NONCRIT_WARNINGS``, which will not be flagged as bad by the validator.
-However, this does not change the behavior of ``astropy.io.votable.table.PEDANTIC``, which still needs to be set to `False` for them not to be thrown out by :func:`~astropy.vo.client.conesearch.conesearch`.
+However, this does not change the behavior of ``astropy.io.votable.table.PEDANTIC``, which still needs to be set to ``False`` for them not to be thrown out by :func:`~astropy.vo.client.conesearch.conesearch`.
 Despite being listed as non-critical, user is responsible to check whether the results are reliable; They should not be used blindly.

-Some
-`units recognized by VizieR <http://cdsarc.u-strasbg.fr/vizier/Units.htx>`_ are considered invalid by Cone Search standards.
-As a result, they will give the warning 'W50', which is non-critical by default.
+Some `units recognized by VizieR <http://cdsarc.u-strasbg.fr/vizier/Units.htx>`_ are considered invalid by Cone Search standards.
+As a result, they will give the warning ``'W50'``, which is non-critical by default.

 User can also modify ``astropy.vo.validator.validate.NONCRIT_WARNINGS`` to include or exclude any warnings or exceptions, as desired.